testingisdocumenting/webtau/webtau-docs/znai/GraphQL/queries-and-mutations.md

-# Executing Queries
+# Executing Queries and Mutations

 WebTau follows GraphQL's [Serving over HTTP best practices](https://graphql.org/learn/serving-over-http/) when invoking GraphQL servers over HTTP.

 It therefore assumes the server responds to requests to `/graphql` so you do not need to specify that in the URL in your configuration.
-Queries allow providing:
+Requests allow providing:
-* a query string
+* a query/mutation string
 * variables
 * an operation name